 Often referred to as the Hallelujah Chorus, this passage is the most recognized part of Handel’s Messiah.
 If you have ever attended a live performance of Messiah, you probably stood during the singing of the Hallelujah Chorus.

-Jennens gave Handel the lyrics to the Messiah, verses primarily from Isaiah, Psalms, Paul’s letters to the early church, and Revelation.
+Charles Jennens gave George Handel the lyrics to Messiah, verses primarily from Isaiah, Psalms, Paul’s letters to the early church, and Revelation.

 Keep reading